 Let’s take a quick look at what these medications are and how they work.

 Both Wegovy and Mounjaro are injectable weight loss treatments.
-Wegovy is a GLP-1 (glugacon-like peptide-1) receptor agonist, which works by mimicking the naturally occurring GLP-1 hormone in your body.
-This is an incretin hormone that’s released after you eat, triggering insulin production to help stabilise your blood sugar levels.
+Wegovy works by mimicking the naturally occurring GLP-1 hormone in your body.
+This is a hormone that’s released after you eat, triggering insulin production to help stabilise your blood sugar levels.
 For this reason, GLP-1 medications were originally developed to treat people with type 2 diabetes.
 GLP-1s also reduce your appetite and slow gastric emptying, or the rate food leaves your stomach, which helps increase feelings of fullness and reduce your food intake.
 [1] [2]

-Mounjaro works in the same way, but unlike Wegovy, it’s a dual GIP (glucose-dependent insulinotropic polypeptide) and GLP-1 receptor agonist.
-GIP also enhances insulin secretion after you eat and reduces appetite, so all this means is that Mounjaro mimics two incretin hormones instead of just one, which increases its effectiveness.
+Mounjaro works in the same way, but unlike Wegovy, it mimics an additional hormone called GIP (glucose-dependent insulinotropic polypeptide, to be precise).
+Like GLP-1 medication, GIP also enhances insulin secretion after you eat and reduces appetite.
+This means that Mounjaro mimics two incretin hormones instead of just one, which can make it more effective.

 What is Mounjaro?